MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 The layout of the task flow view is:

-1. Canvas: The canvas contains a graph view of tasks and all interactions of task flow.
+1. **Task flow canvasv: Provides a graphic view of tasks and all interactions of the task flow.
+[QUESTION: what do we mean by "all interactions"?]
-1. Task flow details pane: detailed information of the task flow, including name, description, total number of tasks and task list.
+1. **Task flow details pane**: Shows detailed information about the task flow, including task flow name, description, total number of tasks in the task flow, and a list of those tasks.
-1. Item list: which includes items that are attached with tasks in this task flow
+1. Items list: The items list shows all the items and folders in the workspace, includeing those items that are attached to tasks in the task flow.
+When you select a task in the task flow, the list is filtered to just the items that are attached to the selected task.

-You can also update the task flow name and description in task flow details pane by selecting **Edit** .
+You can change the task flow name and description in the task flow details pane by selecting **Edit** .

 :::image type="content" source="./media/taskflows-overview/image8.png" alt-text="A group of rectangular boxes with text  Description automatically generated5":::

-The details section is in editing mode now.
-You can edit name and description and save the update by selecting **Save** .
+The following image shows the details section in editing mode.
+You can edit name and description and save your changes by selecting **Save** .

 :::image type="content" source="./media/taskflows-overview/image9.png" alt-text="A diagram of a diagram  Description automatically generated with medium confidence6":::

 ## Start with a custom task flow

-If you already have a clear view of your taskflow, or none of the predesigned task flows fit with your needs, you can choose to build a custom task flow by selecting a task type and adding a task directly into a canvas.
+If you already have a clear idea of what the structure of your task flow needs to be, or if none of the predesigned task flows fit your needs, you can build a custom task flow by selecting **Add a task** choosing a task type to add a task directly onto the canvas.

 :::image type="content" source="./media/taskflows-overview/image10.png" alt-text="A screenshot of a computer  Description automatically generated7":::

-The task is added into the canvas then.
-And the task flow is initiated in this workspace now.
-Select **Edit** to update task flow name and descriptions to help other members in this workspace to understand the task flow and your project.
+The task is added into the canvas, and the task flow is in this workspace begun.
+Select **Edit** to update the task flow name and descriptions to help other members of this workspace understand the task flow and your project.

 :::image type="content" source="./media/taskflows-overview/image11.png" alt-text="A white background with a black and white flag  Description automatically generated with medium confidence8":::

-You can continue to add other tasks, link tasks and manage tasks on canvas, which will be discussed in more detail later.
+You can continue to add other tasks to the canvas, as well as manage tasks and link tasks together.
+These topics are discussed in more detail in the following sections.

 ## Task management in task flows

-When you select a task by selecting on it, you can see the **Task details**.
+When you select a task, you'll see **Task details** pane.

 :::image type="content" source="./media/taskflows-overview/image12.png" alt-text="A white background with a black and white flag  Description automatically generated with medium confidence9":::

 There are five parts in the Task details pane:

-1. Task name, identifying a task and providing a clear indication of its intended use
+1. Task name.
+A good task name should identify the task and provides a clear indication of its intended use.
-1. This is an overview of task type and the number of items attached to it.
+1. Number of items attached to the task.
-1. Task description, it provides a detailed explanation of the task and its intended use.
+1. Task description, Provides a detailed explanation of the task and its intended use.
 1. Task type, by configuring and selecting task type, the specific category of the recommended items are different.
 1. Item recommendation: recommended items vary depending on the selected task type.